tarttelin/base-graphql-kotlin-api/docs/getting-started.md

 title: Getting Started
 ---

-Phone Service is the backend GraphQL api for the mobile app.
+Communities API is the backend GraphQL api for the mobile app.

 ## Pre-requisites